 One great hurdle to getting pet parents to switch to a fresh food diet is overcoming the convenience of shelf-stable pet food in a bag.
-When you think about it, how did we come to believe that this could be the right way to feed our fur kids?
+On the other hand, with the growing humanization of our pets, pet owners have adopted the same health concerns for their dogs as they do for themselves.
+Leading more people to ask whether dry dog food is bad for dogs.
+When you think about it, how did we ever come to believe that ultra-processed dry dog food could be the right way to feed our fur kids?

 The Early History